-1. TARGETED INFUSION PROJECTS: Projects of two to three years targeted for short-term, well-defined goals to improve the quality of and make innovations in undergraduate STEM education at HBCUs.
+1. TARGETED INFUSION PROJECTS (TIP): Projects of two to three years targeted for short-term, well-defined goals to enhance and innovate undergraduate STEM education at HBCUs.

-Targeted Infusion Projects are expected to build knowledge with respect to STEM education.
-Projects must describe and make a strong case for how a project advances the knowledge base in STEM education through research, evaluation or a combination of research and evaluation processes.
+Targeted Infusion Projects are expected to build knowledge concerning STEM education.
+The proposal must describe and make a strong case for how a project advances the knowledge base in STEM education through research, evaluation, or a combination of research and evaluation processes.
 The theoretical and empirical justification for the proposed project must be clearly articulated.